 Security of Your Personal Information

+- Encryption.
 We use Secure Sockets Layer (SSL) technology to encrypt important information, such as your credit card data, in an effort to prevent unauthorized access during transmission of your orders over the Internet.

-We incorporate standard industry practices internally and with our service providers suitable to the degree of sensitivity of the information involved to maintain the security of your personal information and to avoid its disclosure except as described in this policy.
-In compliance to the Children’s Online Privacy Act (COPPA) and The Family Educational Rights and Privacy Act (FERPA), Infobase will not require a child to disclose more information than is reasonably necessary to participate in an activity related to our services.
+Parental Rights.
+The Company’s services are directed to adults and educational institutions, which may furnish our services to students, including students/children under the age of thirteen.
+In compliance to the Children’s Online Privacy Act (COPPA), the Company will not require a child to disclose more information than is reasonably necessary to participate in an activity related to our services.
 A description of the information the Company collects from children, how we use it, and to whom the information is disclosed is set forth above in this Policy, but only those areas applicable in the student user context (i.e., children do not attend our trade shows or serve as our service providers).
 The Company does not offer any services, or features within our services, that children may use to make their personal information publicly available.
 Parents can review their child’s personal information, direct us to delete it, and refuse to allow any further collection or use of the child’s information.
 Any such information will not be disclosed to third parties.
 Access to primary content and features is entirely possible with generic, non-specific user information.
 If you have any questions or concerns related to our data processing on children, please email us at Support@Infobase.com.

 In addition, you can object to processing of your personal information, ask us to restrict processing of your personal information, or request portability of your personal information.
 Again, you can exercise these rights by contacting us at Support@Infobase.com.